 As an angel investor, I see many term sheets.
 Quite often, they are written with primarily the interests of the investors or the founders in mind.
 This is not the best starting point for a successful relationship!
 Why not start negotiations based on a fair and balanced term sheet instead?
 I’m convinced that this approach long-term will benefit both the company and all shareholders.

-In addition to the investment documents (term sheet, subscription agreement and shareholders’ agreement), I have also created a founders’ agreement, employment agreements, a guide to stock options in Swedish startups and a guide and template for unit economics.
+In addition to the investment documents (term sheet, subscription agreement and shareholders’ agreement), I have also created a founders’ agreement, employment agreements, non-disclosure agreements, a guide to stock options in Swedish startups and a guide and template for unit economics.

 It’s all free – this is my way of giving back to the startup community.
 You are free to use, modify and share the documents, but you may not commercially exploit them.